-She is the founder and co-director of Voices of Women Media – an organization that offers multimedia workshops to marginalized communities of women – including teenage girls, asylum seekers, victims of human trafficking, and sex workers in the Red Light District.
+In 2004, she received a Masters in Fine Arts from the Sandberg Instituut in Amsterdam, The Netherlands where she co-founded Voices of Women Media in 2007, an organization that offers multimedia workshops to marginalized communities of migrant women – including teenage girls, asylum seekers, victims of human trafficking, and women in the emotional labor industry.

-Vivian also facilitates One Minute Junior workshops and Training for Trainers workshops for UNICEF and The One Minutes Foundation throughout Europe, Asia, Africa, and America.
+Vivian has diverse experience in media education.
+From 2007-2014, she taught One Minute Junior video art workshops and Training for Trainers workshops for UNICEF and The One Minutes Foundation throughout Europe, Asia, Africa, and America.

 From 2017-2021 she was based in Tokyo, Japan, where she taught at the Tokyo University of Foreign Studies and served as an Associate Professor at Tokyo Christian Woman’s University.

 From 2020-2023, Vivian is appointed the Visiting Assistant Professor in Media for Social Change, Department of Media Arts and Culture at Occidental College in Los Angeles, CA.